 Configuring alert rulesets

-The Alert rulesets page displays all the alert rulesets that you can deploy to managed devices.
+The Alerting page (Tools > Configuration > Agent settings > Alerting) displays all the alert rulesets that you can deploy to managed devices.
 There are three rulesets that appear by default, and you can create custom rulesets to apply specific types of monitoring to different kinds of devices.

-The alert rulesets that appear by default on the Alert rulesets page are:
+The alert rulesets that appear by default on the Alerting page are:

 Core alert ruleset: This ruleset ensures that alerts originating on the core server are handled.
 This ruleset is installed on the core server but can't be installed on other devices, and you can only have one core alert ruleset.
 You can edit the ruleset but can't delete it from the core server.
 This ruleset contains a predefined group of alert types, including Device Monitor, Intel vPro alerts, and Serial Over LAN Session alert types.

-LDMS default ruleset: This ruleset is deployed by default to all Ivanti managed devices.
-It includes alerts for security features included in Management Suite, such as real-time inventory and monitoring, network access control, inventory scanner, and Security and Patch Manager alerts.
+LDMS default ruleset: This ruleset can be deployed to all Ivanti managed devices.
+It includes alerts for security features included in Endpoint Manager, such as real-time inventory and monitoring, network access control, inventory scanner, and Security and Patch Manager alerts.

 Provisioning ruleset: This ruleset contains alerts related to provisioning tasks, such as task begin and end, section completed, and wrong OS pre-boot environment.
 When a device is provisioned, this ruleset is used to send alerts related to the progress of the provisioning task.
 The ruleset is included in the provisioning agent and does not need to be manually deployed.
 You can edit this ruleset to change the actions associated with the provisioning alerts (for example, to be notified by e-mail when a provisioning task is complete).